Deborah Malcolm (Couns.Dip, BA Hons, MBACP)

-My areas of expertise include anxiety and depression, low self- esteem, relationship issues and trauma.
-I also have a huge interest in the area of diet and nutrition and the impact this can have on our mental health and emotional wellbeing.
-I provide a warm, safe, confidential and non-judgemental space for you to explore your thoughts, feelings and any root causes that may have led you to becoming ‘stuck’ or lose a sense of who you are.
+My areas of expertise include anxiety and depression, low self- esteem, relationship difficulties, trauma and other issues.
+I also have a huge interest in the area of diet and nutrition.
+I will provide a warm, safe and confidential space for you to explore your thoughts, feelings and any root causes that may have led you to become ‘stuck’ or lose a sense of who you are.

 Training, qualifications & experience

 - Level 5 CPCAB (Counselling and Psychotherapy Central Awarding Body) Diploma in Psychotherapeutic Counselling